Debjyoti-G77/olist-marketplace-sql-powerbi-analysis/README.md

 GROUP BY 1
 ORDER BY avg_freight_value DESC;

-Findings

-Furniture, electronics, and bulky product categories show highest freight

-Freight pricing strongly correlates with product weight/size
+Insight

+Bulky items such as furniture and home appliances have the highest freight costs.

 4.3 Seller Revenue Summary
 SELECT